Skip to content

 Climate-related risk drivers can impact a bank’s risk profile across the firm’s operations.
 Rather than viewing climate risk as a distinct event type, banks should therefore manage climate risk using their existing risk categories.

-These BCBS principles therefore align with the ORX working paper Climate & Operational Risk: the ORX approach, published in April and available to read on the members-only website.
+These BCBS principles therefore align with the ORX working paper Climate & Operational Risk: the ORX approach, published in April and available to read on our website.
 The paper supports our members in categorising and managing climate-related risks.

 Broadly speaking, the BCBS principles cover the following areas: